bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/common-platform-requests.md

 Discover the most commonly searched-for tasks, with links to additional instructions.

-## Grant access to an existing private repository in the bcgov-c or bcgov Github organization
+## Grant access to an existing repository in the bcgov-c or bcgov Github organization

 The users you want to add need to be members of the GitHub organization your repository belongs to.
 Users can join the bcgov and bcgov-c GitHub organizations by [following these instructions](/docs/default/component/bc-developer-guide/use-github-in-bcgov/bc-government-organizations-in-github/#single-sign-on).